They hold the same stocks.The wrapper is what differs.

 Tell us four things, get a specific answer.

-- Specific to your brokerage (Vanguard, Fidelity, Schwab, other)
+- Specific to your brokerage (Fidelity, Schwab, or any other)

 - Adjusts for taxable, Roth IRA, Traditional IRA, and 401(k) accounts